AlirezaKJ/Quake/readme.md

 Go To Assets Page

-Download One Of The Version You Want
+Download One Of The Version You Want (Executable Assets Are Easy To Use)

 Unzip And Run Quake.exe